 What’s best for one home, may not be best for your home.
 But I still want to answer the question.
 I’ll do so by telling you what’s the most popular type of tile for a bathroom floor.

-We assessed 213,744 bathroom designs to determine which tile flooring options are used most in bathrooms.
+We assessed 213,744 bathroom designs to determine which tile was the best type of tile for bathroom floors.
 Here are the results.

 The 5 most popular bathroom floor tile types are: